Bluju/OnePhase/README.md

 Linear Programming - One Phase Project
 Programming assignment for CS 30900

-Write a program to implement the one phase simplex algorithm in C++.
+Write a program to implement the one phase simplex algorithm in Java.
 (1) Assume all variables have the non-negativity constraints.
 (2) Input: each LP problem is given by a text file.
 The file starts with the objective function, followed by the constraints (3) Output: The program should print out the initial table and the table after each pivot.
 If the problem is infeasable or unbounded, the program should print out an appropriate message.